THE AFTERLIFE OF FORESKINS

-Being a Good Host – Providing and Caring for Foreskin Cells, Johannes Zipperle (A), is a researcher at the Ludwig Boltzmann Institute for Experimental and Clinical Traumatalogy, Vienna.
-(Nutritional Performance).
+Being a Good Host – Providing and Caring for Foreskin Cells, Johannes Zipperle (A), is a researcher at the Ludwig Boltzmann Institute for Experimental and Clinical Traumatalogy, Vienna, together with Bozhidar Baltov (BG), MSc Tissue Engineering (Nutritional Performance).

-Heavy Make-Up, Roland Rauschmeier (DE), is an artist and performer.
+Heavy Make-Up, Roland Rauschmeier (DE),/Klaus Spiess (A).
+Roland is an artist and performer.
 His works focus on ‘toxic masculinity’, an issue which appears in his performances on the ‘Cannibal of Rothenburg’ and recently on ‘Timon of Athens’.
-(Art Performance).
+(Art Performance and 3 days installation).

 Bare Life in the Bioarts, Ingeborg Reichle (DE), is a Full Professor and the Chair of the Dept. of Media Theory at the University of Applied Arts, Vienna.
 Her work focuses on bioartistic media.

 Guy Ben-Ary 'In Potentia'' (2014).
 In collaboration with SymbioticA, University of Western Australia

 In-Potentia, Guy-Ben Ary (AUS), is an artist at SymbioticA, University of Western Australia, Perth.
 In his work ‘In Potentia’ he has differentiated stem cells from human foreskin cells to brain cells (Video Presentation and Artist Skype talk).